 Popular Sources of Information about Gossip

 Gossip is a topic of great interest to the average “person on the street.”
-Consequently, much has appeared about gossip both in print and Internet sources.
+Consequently, much has appeared about gossip both in print and in Internet sources.
 Most popular writing on the subject is purely opinion based and is intended for entertainment.
 There are, however, a number of works intended for a lay audience that are firmly grounded in scholarship and that provide an easy-reading introduction to the world of gossip research.
-Some of these are books, such as Collins 1998, DiFonzo 2008, Epstein 2011, and Whitfield 2012; two are articles from popular magazines, McAndrew 2008; McAndrew 2016; and the rest include a documentary film, a radio broadcast, and an online blog.
+Some of these are books, such as Collins 1998, Epstein 2011, Walls 2001, and Whitfield 2012; two are articles from popular magazines, McAndrew 2008; McAndrew 2016; and the rest include a documentary film and three radio broadcasts.
 Most of these sources devote significant attention to the role played by gossip in the workplace.

 Bowlby, Chris, prod.
 “Gossip.”
 The Why Factor.
 British Broadcasting Company (BBC) World Service, 25 August 2014.

 This is an entertaining, approximately eighteen-minute-long BBC Radio program devoted to the topic of gossip, featuring interviews with a series of experts on gossip.
 The experts include many of the leading academic gossip researchers.
 The show is available online in its entirety through the link via the title of this entry.

 Collins, Gail.
 Scorpion Tongues: The Irresistible History of Gossip in American Politics.
 New York: Harcourt Brace, 1998.